zzaym/Large-Scale-Distributed-Sentiment-Analysis-with-RNNs/code_doc.md

 Class RNN:  classifier for sentiment analysis.
 Input is fixed length float vector representing a truncated sentence.
 Output is sentiment score.

 ### amz_loader.py
-Class DatasetAmazon: customized dataset class inheriting from torch dataset module, reading multiple files stored in a single h5py dataset as input. __ getitem__ method will read the next file of input once the current file is exhausted.
+Class DatasetAmazon: customized dataset class inheriting from torch dataset module, which works with PyTorch distributed computing modules.
+__init__ function reads multiple files stored in a single h5py dataset as input.
+__getitem__ method will read the next file of input once the current file is exhausted.

 ### combine_h5.py
 Execute this file to combine several h5py file into a single h5py file.
 Key is file name.
 Value corresponding to each key is a numpy array storing data chunk.